Xiaoliang020/Travel-App/README.md

 npm install
 npm start
 ```
-Add a .env.local file in travel_app folder to specify your Google Map API key before run the app
+Note: Add a .env.local file in travel_app folder to specify your Google Map API key before run the app